OUR TRUSTED PARTNERS AND CUSTOMERS

 We consistently see:

-- Performance gaps of up to 67% across markets when interpretation is not calibrated
+Performance gaps across markets when interpretation is not calibrated

-- Audit coverage stalling near 10% when decisions are made but not preserved
+Audit coverage stalling when decisions are made but not preserved

 Outputs keep shipping as quality quietly diverges.